 The general public will vote online for the projects that they would most like to see come to life during the application period and up until the 23rd August, 2013.
 The top 10% of applications in each category, as voted by the public, will be reviewed by the Arthur Guinness Projects Panel who will then choose the overall winning projects.
 Additionally, there will be a wild card element to the process.
 The Arthur Guinness Projects panel can choose from the pool of projects that did not make the top 10% in their respective categories, and award up to four wild card projects.

 In determining successful applicants, the expert panel will be looking for projects that will inspire everyone across the island of Ireland; those that deliver on innovation, creativity, achievability, as well as cultural and social good.

 More information on this initiative, and full details on how to apply, can be found at www.arthurguinnessprojects.com

 - Finalists 2011

 - Finalists 2012

 - Latest News

-2012 Awards, 2013 Awards, Aviva Cohen, awards, Bono, Bookbuzz, Branding, Carer, change, chronic illness, City of a Thousand Welcomes, Creative Writing, Dublin, Education, Fighting Words, GAA, GIY Ireland, impact, Jim Stynes, John Hume, Karl Swan, Mary McAleese, Michael Kelly, Neuro Hero, Ron Immink, Sean Love, SOAR, Social Change, social enterprise, Social Entrepreneurship, social innovation, social isolation, Sports, start-up, status quo, Tony Griffin, Tourism, Tourism Ireland, Trevor White, VdeP
+2012 Awards, 2013 Awards, Aviva Cohen, awards, Bono, Bookbuzz, Branding, Carer, change, charity, chronic illness, City of a Thousand Welcomes, Creative Writing, Dublin, Education, entrepreneurs, Fighting Words, GAA, GIY Ireland, impact, Jim Stynes, John Hume, Karl Swan, Mary McAleese, Michael Kelly, Neuro Hero, non-profit, Ron Immink, Sean Love, SOAR, Social Change, social enterprise, Social Entrepreneurship, social innovation, social isolation, Sports, start-up, status quo, Tony Griffin, Tourism, Tourism Ireland, Trevor White, VdeP